canvas-medical/mobile-patient-app/docs/INSTALLATION.md

 ```bash
 npx expo start --dev-client
 ```

+Press `a` to open the app in an Android simulator, or press `i` to open the app in an iOS simulator.

 Congratulations, you have successfully set up the VivoCare Health application on your local machine for development!